waiyanhtn/lite-apps/README.md

     ./gradlew run -Pargs="--url https://example.com --title Example"
    ```

+1. Manually inspect the generated `manifest.json`, check if all icons are appropriate (size should be 300×300).

 1. Run all tests, re-indent all JSON files, and generate the zipped `*.hermit` files.

     ```